rundeck/docs/docs/administration/configuration/database/postgres.md

 postgres=# create user rundeckuser with password 'rundeckpassword';
 postgres=# grant ALL privileges on database rundeck to rundeckuser;
 postgres=# \c rundeck;
-postgres=# grant ALL privileges on schema public to rundeckuser;
+rundeck=# grant ALL privileges on schema public to rundeckuser;
 ```

 You can then exit the psql prompt.